 - approx. 1 cup water

-- Optional: spices, essential oils, food dye (for the above, I used ~1 tbsp. each of cinnamon, ginger, nutmeg, and cloves plus about 10 drops of frankincense and 10 drops of sweet orange essential oil).
+- Optional: spices, essential oils, food dye (for these, I used ~1 tbsp. each of cinnamon, ginger, nutmeg, and cloves plus about 10 drops of frankincense and 10 drops of sweet orange essential oil)

 - Preheat oven to 170°, or as low as your oven will go.